WICG/webpackage/explainer.md

 Once the certificates are validated and enough of the outer resource is received to parse the claimed inner headers, the client extracts the publishing URL from those headers and then tries to find a valid signature over the headers that is trusted for the publishing URL's origin.
-If none of the signatures are valid, it either
+If none of the signatures are valid and trusted, it either

 1. redirects to the publishing URL as if the outer response were a 302 redirect, or